Dallas Stars Foundation History

 The Dallas Stars have been involved in charitable initiatives since their inaugural season in Dallas, 1993-94.

-During their first year in Dallas, the Stars introduced their "Skate With the Stars" event, a family-oriented event which allows fans the opportunity to enjoy skating, photographs and autographs with the Stars players.
+During their first year in Dallas, the Stars introduced their "Skate with the Stars" event, a family-oriented event which allowed fans the opportunity to enjoy skating, photographs and autographs with the Stars players.
 Before the Foundation was created, the Stars picked three local charities each year as beneficiaries of this event.
 Benefiting charities included the Vogel Alcove, United Way's Success by Six, and the Family Place.

 In 1997, the Stars partnered with Olympic Gold Medalist Bonnie Blair to create the "Dallas Stars Bonnie Blair Golf Classic."
 The first event was immediately heralded as a Stars favorite, and it went on to raise over $342,000.
 Prior to the addition of the Foundation as a beneficiary in 1998, the event's charities included American Brain Tumor Association and Texas Liver Coalition.

-Another program that began shortly after the Stars moved to town was NHL StreetStars, a grassroots youth hockey initiative that allows kids the chance to experience organized street hockey at their local recreation and community centers.
+Another program that began shortly after the Stars moved to town was NHL StreetStars, a grassroots youth hockey initiative that allowed kids the chance to experience organized street hockey at their local recreation and community centers.
 The program's aim is to make hockey more accessible to kids, but to also expand and diversify the NHL fan base.
 Through NHL Street, the NHL and the Dallas Stars hope to provide communities with a sports program that promotes education, sportsmanship and fitness through participation in hockey.
-This is an ongoing program which is still in existence today.
+This program has undergone a slight transformation.
+In 2013 the Dallas Stars rebranded the program as Little Rookies.
+Funded by the Dallas Stars Foundation, The Dallas Stars Little Rookies program is a free 4-week hockey camp for kids.
+Designed by Mike Modano, the camp focuses on teaching children the fundamentals of hockey, all in rink-provided equipment to keep the program truly free for kids to try.
+Children receive a Little Rookies jersey to keep and receive a free ticket to an upcoming Stars game.

 With the rapid growth of the Stars' involvement in the community, it became evident that the establishment of a charitable organization was necessary.
 A foundation would allow the Stars to concentrate their efforts more effectively and maximize their potential in the community.